EVNetwork/NEctroverse/README.md

 * make
 * ./evserver

-Yup, that's it... nothing else to run here. =P
+Yup, that's it... nothing else to run here. =P<br>
 Map creation is now embeded into the core.

 -- NEctroverse can run in forked daemon mode, which does not require a shell.